dwisniewski/ml_playground/README.md

 Some projects use environment variables to store important configuration data.
 We can use direnv to load those variables every time we enter a given folder (and "unload" them if we move to another one).

+These way we can forget about exporting, e.g., AWS credentials every computer reboot.

 a) Install direnv: `curl -sfL https://direnv.net/install.sh | bash`

 b) [Hook into your shell](https://direnv.net/docs/hook.html)

 c) Store your variables into `.envrc` file (remember to add it to `.gitignore` as it may contain data that you should not share!)

 ```bash